+Both: S1000D and Linear (small change)

-4.1.
-The Contractor shall provide the government the ability or authority to electronically store, print, distribute, update and decollate the commercial manual to allow for printing.
+3.1.
+The Contractor shall provide the ability to electronically store, print, distribute, update and decollate the commercial manual to allow for printing.
+Commercial manuals shall be delivered as Portable Document Format (PDF) unless otherwise specified.

-4.2.
-Approved COTS Manuals shall be delivered with an Identifying TO Publication Sheet (ITPS), IAW Military Performance Specification (MIL-PRF)-32216 Performance Specification: Evaluation Of Commercial Off-The-Shelf (COTS) Manuals And Preparation Of Supplemental Data.
+3.2.
+Approved Commercial-Off-The-Shelf (COTS) Manuals shall be delivered with an Identifying TO Publication Sheet (ITPS), IAW MIL-PRF-32216, Performance Specification: Evaluation Of Commercial Off-The-Shelf (COTS) Manuals And Preparation Of Supplemental Data.
 All PDF files of commercial data shall be non-password protected to allow the AF to decollate the manual for printing.

-4.3.
+3.3.
 If the proposed COTS data is found to be insufficient after review by the Government, the Contractor shall prepare supplemental data for the COTS manual as required IAW Military Standard (MIL-STD)-38784.
-If the COTS data cannot be supplemented sufficiently the Contractor will develop new TM data IAW the applicable TMSS listed in Section 2 Table 1.
+If the COTS data cannot be supplemented sufficiently the Contractor will develop new TM data IAW the applicable TMSS listed in Section 2, Table 1.

-4.4.
-If the Government accepts the proposed COTS manual, the Contractor shall propose if and how the manual will be incorporated and distributed as part of the IETM within the Technical Manual Content and Product Plan.
+S1000D Path

-5. Technical Manual Specifications and Standards (TMSS) Tailoring.
+4. Technical Manual Specifications and Standards (TMSS) Tailoring.
 AF TMSS tailoring options and some Joint Service TMSS have been documented in preliminary Specification/Standard Interface Records (SIRS) included in Section 3.
 These preliminary SIRs provide the starting point for further tailoring.
 Contractors may recommend additional tailoring of the Joint Service TMSS SIRs and provide recommended SIRs for other TMSS as applicable.
-Tailoring must not change or delete mandatory requirements which are part of the Document Type Definition (DTD) or XML schema structure located in Section 2, Table 1.
+Tailoring must not change or delete mandatory requirements which are part of the Document Type Definition (DTD) located in Section 2, Table 1.
 NOTE: TMSS requirements marked “(F)” are specifically for Air Force use; “(A)” is for Army, “(M)” is Marine Corps and “(N)” is Navy.
 Comply with all unmarked and “(F)” TMSS requirements as modified by the tailoring options in each TMSS.

-5.1.
+4.1.
 Questions concerning TMSS requirements may be submitted in writing with suggestions for resolution and supporting information to the PCO and (enter name, office symbol, address and phone number of TO Manager).
 Deficiencies and suggested improvements may be submitted to the TMSS Preparing Activity (PA).
 Recommendations, corrections and clarifications approved by the PCO, if any, will be maintained with contract documentation.

-6. Subsequent TO/Data Requirements.
+5. Subsequent TO/Data Requirements.
 When new TO requirements are identified the Contractor shall notify the Government utilizing DI-TMSS-80067C, Technical Manual (TM) Contractor Furnished Aeronautical Equipment or Contractor Furnished Equipment (CFAE/CFE) Notices, or approved Contractor formats.
 This process shall require Government review and approval of recommended additional requirements prior to developing additional data.
-When approved, the Contractor shall incorporate the requirements within the Technical Manual Content and Product Plan where applicable.

-7. TO Development.
-TOs shall be written to a scope and depth of coverage to support the (program name) operations and maintenance concepts.
+6. TO Development.
+TOs shall be written to a scope and depth of coverage to support the {program_mod_system_name} operations and maintenance concepts.